 One Strike And You’re Out

 This is a pretty big deal, because paying benefits to the wrong person often results in the company having to come up with the funds to pay the correct person.
 Yikes!

 So what happens if there is no designation on file?
 The first place to look is the plan document.
 Most list a default order to be used, and it usually looks something like this:

 - Parents in equal share; then

 If you are still in doubt (or even if you just want confirmation), it is a good idea to seek professional help.
 Contact your consultant at DWC or maybe your attorney.
 If there is still nothing definitive, it may be possible to file what is called an interpleader action with the court to get a judge to make the final determination.
 Even if it is later found to be incorrect, the company and the plan are insulated for having gone through that formal process.

-All of this leads to one central recommendation … if you don’t have current beneficiary designations on file and where you can readily access them, consider updating your files.
-Some go so far as to send employee memos every year reminding them to update their designation if they’ve had a change in their lives, which may include marriage, birth of a child or divorce.
+All of this leads to one central recommendation: if you don’t have current beneficiary designations on file where you can readily access them, consider updating your files.
+Some go so far as to send employee memos every year reminding them to update their designation if they’ve had a change in their lives, which may include marriage, birth of a child, or divorce.
 That can also be a great time to remind employees of the impact of changes regarding same-gender marriage in a non-threatening way.

 Having tight internal controls around this process can bring cooler heads to an emotionally heated situation and hopefully keep family feuds out of your office.